wbazant/marker_alignments/README.md

   --input /dev/stdin --output /dev/stdout \
   --require-min-markers 2
 ```

+There's an option to model the noise after a beta binomial distribution and pick a good `--require-min-markers` value, but it's still experimental.

 ## Known issues
 Quantitative information obtained by aligning to a EukDetect reference database might be a little bit dodgy since there are typically very few reads.